 Culinary-grade matcha is designed to be mixed with other ingredients, making it ideal for baking, adding to smoothies, sprinkling over popcorn, or adding to savory dishes.

-There are more ways to enjoy this lively green powder than in a teacup.
+There are more ways to enjoy this lively green powder than just in a teacup.
 Here are some ideas:

 Sip your superfoods with this refreshing green brew of coconut milk, vibrant matcha powder, raw honey, and coconut oil.

-Give this Southern sipper a Japanese twist by adding matcha to the simple syrup and mixing with bourbon, fresh mint, tonic, and crushed ice.
+Give this Southern sipper a twist by adding matcha to the simple syrup and mixing with bourbon, fresh mint, tonic, and crushed ice.

 What’s not to like about this unique trio of vegan salted caramel sauce, matcha, and almond milk served over ice?
-It makes a unique and refreshing sweet treat.

 Go easy on the caffeine and heavy on the antioxidants with this comforting combo of matcha, coconut oil, grass-fed gelatin, coconut milk, and vanilla extract.

-Greet the morning with moringa that’s blended with unsweetened hemp milk, dates, matcha powder, chlorella powder, and vanilla extract.
+Greet the morning with moringa blended with unsweetened hemp milk, dates, matcha powder, chlorella powder, and vanilla extract.

-No need to fire up the oven.
-This raw, frozen dessert layers a sweet coconut milk matcha “ice cream” over a crust of raw almonds, coconut oil, raw honey, and sea salt.
+No need to fire up the oven — this raw, frozen dessert layers a sweet coconut milk matcha “ice cream” over a crust of raw almonds, coconut oil, raw honey, and sea salt.